kylejones200/psis_4700_applied_ai/webslides/topic_Vector-Stores-Yesterday's-Breakthrough.md

 ## Another Shift: The Rise of Protocols

-Tools like Model Context Protocol (MCP) replaced manual retrieval.
+Tools like Model Context Protocol (MCP) replaced manual retrieval
-Instead of a developer wiring Pinecone to LangChain, MCP lets the model ask for context directly through a secure channel.
+Instead of a developer wiring Pinecone to LangChain, MCP lets the model ask for context directly through a secure channel
 Less plumbing.
 More automation

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.